 Space Heaters: Safety, Energy Efficiency & More FAQs

-Winter’s here!
+Winter’s is coming up fast!
 It’s the time of year we see many homeowners as well as business owners firing up space heaters for added warmth.
 Some wonder if their space heater is safe to use, while others question if portable space heaters are more efficient than whole home systems.
 HVAC.com has the answers to these hot questions and more, below!

 Are space heaters safe?